Flow Research on Creativity

 Reiki and Meditation Self-Care Program for Nurses Improved Problem Solving

-Journaling Improves Emotional Wellness
+Research Shows Journaling Improves Emotional Wellness

 This study showed that journaling can improve symptoms related to a traumatic event when the focus is not just processing emotions, but also making sense of those emotions or described as “cognitions” as well.
 This correlates to other research showing that making meaning of traumatic events improves long-term mental health outcomes.